NMonastero/Bouncing-Boy/README.md

 10/11:After some signifigant trial and error, I have determined that the canvas is acting extremely weird.
 I will pick apart this bug using Widget for You (my previous app that extensively used the canvas) in order to solve the problem.
 I believe I have a very good understanding of how to animate a bitmap but the canvas is just stubborn
-10/14:The paddle still needs a hitbox but other than that, it's coming along well 10/15:Added paddle controls (left side of the screen moves left and right side of the screen moves right) Added paddle hitbox for the ball to bounce off of
+10/14:The paddle still needs a hitbox but other than that, it's coming along well 10/15:Added paddle controls (left side of the screen moves left and right side of the screen moves right) Added paddle hitbox for the ball to bounce off of 10/16 FINAL UPDATE: Added scoreboard.
+Added reset button.
+Added increasing difficulty and color changing boy